MAP Summer 2019 Law Clerks

 Job Description: Law clerks work under the supervision of our staff attorneys on all aspects of our work.
 Depending on the office, a law clerk’s work may include conducting client interviews, drafting pleadings, legal research, appearing in court hearings under the Michigan student practice rule, assessing legal problems, conveying legal advice through oral and written communication, conducting outreach to migrant labor camps, conducting educational seminars for clients and migrant agency staff, legal research and writing related to individual cases and broader policy issues, legislative tracking and analysis, and other systemic advocacy projects in one or more poverty law areas (housing, public benefits, consumer, foreclosure, and family law).

-Qualifications for all positions: Law students must have at least one year of law school completed by June 2018.
+Qualifications for all positions: Law students must have at least one year of law school completed by June 2019.
 It is helpful if applicants have experience working with low-income persons and a commitment to assisting underserved populations.
-MAP is an equal opportunity employer.
-All interested individuals, including people of color, women, LGBT persons, and people with disabilities are encouraged to apply.
+MAP is an equal opportunity employer and we are committed to diversity and inclusion in the workplace

 Funding: Applicants are strongly encouraged to apply for outside funding (e.g. law school fellowships, Equal Justice America), but these positions may be paid if outside funding is not available.